find-my-name/codsoft/README.md

 ## Filtering System for Movies

 # About
-This code was developed by [Michael Valan].
+This code was developed by Michael Valan.